By Peggy Mika

 All three women, who are married, have demanding jobs, and Silverman and Nagel started with nannies and moved the children to day care/preschool over time.

 Nagel shared a nanny with her neighbor when her son was born.
 “It was a great arrangement — we could literally walk next door, hand over our son in his PJs and head off to work.”
 The arrangement worked so well they vacationed one summer with the neighbors — who are good friends — and the nanny.
-But the neighbor kept the nanny and Nagel and her husband enrolled their son in the Jewish Community Center (JCC) at 16 months.
+But the neighbor got pregnant with twins, so she kept the nanny and Nagel and her husband enrolled their son in the Jewish Community Center (JCC) at 16 months.
 His little sister started at JCC at 4 months old.

 Silverman and her husband also hired nannies when their girls, now 4 and 2, were born, but she wanted her girls to have the experience of school and enrolled them at JCC, where she went as a child.
 She is CEO of Jewish Family Services, so her office is on the same property, which means she drives the girls to and from school most days (30 minutes each way).
 It’s a “long day” for the girls, but Silverman said the JCC program is one of the best in Delaware.